OpenF2/F2/docs/src/container-development.md

 You will find a basic container in the [project repo on GitHub](https://github.com/OpenF2/F2/tree/master/examples/container/) along with a number of sample apps.

-Once the script tag has been added it is up to the Container Provider to configure and customize the container.
-Continue reading Developing Containers](#developing-containers) below.
+Once the script tag has been added, it is up to the Container Provider to configure and customize the container.
+The first step is getting a ContainerID.

 ### F2 ContainerID

-To develop a F2 container, you need a unique identifier called an **ContainerID**.
-This ContainerID will be unique to _your container_ in the entire open financial framework ecosystem.
-While you don't need a unique ContainerID during the container development process, it is recommended you get one.
-The format of the ContainerID looks like this: `f2c_companyName_containerName`, where the `companyName` "namespace" is your company name and `containerName` is the name of your container.
+To develop a production F2 container, you need a unique identifier called a ContainerID.
+This ContainerID will be unique to _your container_ across the entire open financial framework ecosystem.
+The format of the ContainerID looks like this: `com_container_companyName_containerName`, where the `companyName` "namespace" is your company name and `containerName` is the name of your container.

 As an example, your ContainerID could look like this:

-`f2c_acmecorp_watchlist`
+`com_container_acmecorp_watchlist`

 If you built more than one container while working at Acme Corporation, you could create more ContainerIDs.
 All of these are valid:

-* `f2c_acmecorp_activetrader`
+* `com_container_acmecorp_activetrader`
-* `f2c_acmecorp_retail`
+* `com_container_acmecorp_retail`
-* `f2c_acmecorp_interactive_charts`
+* `com_container_acmecorp_mobilestreamer`

 To guarantee uniqueness, we have provided a ContainerID generation service that allows you to customize your ContainerID in the [Developer Center](index.html#developer-center).